creativeprojects/resticprofile/docs/content/configuration/examples/_index.md

   # add this parameter to run the script in case of a failure
   run-after-fail = "umount /backup"

+  # add environment variables
   [default.env]
     TMPDIR= "/tmp"

-[no-cache]
-  inherit = "default"
-  no-cache = true
-  initialize = false

 # New profile named 'root'
 [root]
   inherit = "default"
   initialize = true
-  # this will add a LOCAL lockfile so you cannot run the same profile more than once at a time
+  # LOCAL lockfile so you cannot run the same profile more than once at a time
   # (it's totally independent of the restic locks on the repository)
   lock = "/tmp/resticprofile-root.lock"
-  force-inactive-lock = false

   # 'backup' command of profile 'root'
   [root.backup]